visgl/deck.gl/docs/developer-guide/performance.md

 It is good to be aware that excessive overdraw (drawing many objects/pixels on top of each other) can generate very high fragment counts and thus hurt performance.
 As an example, a `Scatterplot` radius of 5 pixels generates ~ 100 pixels per point.
 If you have a `Scatterplot` layer with 10 million points, this can result in up to 1 billion fragment shader invocations per frame.
 While dependent on zoom levels (clipping will improve performance to some extent) this many fragments will certainly strain even a recent MacBook Pro GPU.

-## Layer Precision

-UPDATE: Since v6.1, deck.gl uses a hybrid 32 bit projection mode that achieves "64-bit precision" with "32-bit performance" (10x faster).
-It is no longer required to set the `fp64` prop to true, or top use an "offset mode" based coordinate system (in fact, this automatically done under the hood).

 ## Layer Picking Performance

 deck.gl performs picking by drawing the layer into an off screen picking buffer.
 This essentially means that every layer that supports picking will be drawn off screen when panning and hovering.
 The picking is performed using the same GPU code that does the visual rendering, so the performance should be easy to predict.